git-scan/GitScan/README.md

-# GitSeek
+# GitScan

-GitSeek is a modern web application built with React, TypeScript, and Vite that provides an intuitive interface for interacting with AI models.
+GitScan is a modern web application built with React, TypeScript, and Vite that provides an intuitive interface for interacting with AI models.
 The application supports multiple AI models including OpenAI and DeepSeek, offering users flexibility in their AI interactions.

 ## Features